adebayo10k/audit-list-maker/README.md

 Creating audit listings
 ===

-**audit_list_maker** creates text files that list the contents of all directories on a media drive when the backup of that content is not really justified.
+**audit-list-maker** creates text files that list the contents of all directories on a media drive when the backup of that content is not really justified.

 Project Background
 ===